-Spanish is the fourth most spoken language in the world; that is about 350 million people speaking the language as their native tongue in around 21 countries on four continents.
+According to social media analytics, Spanish is the fourth most spoken language in the world; that is about 350 million people speak the language as their native tongue in around 21 countries on four continents.
 Additionally, it is identified as one of the Romance languages of about 800 million people all over the globe.
-In effect, when one hears the Spanish language, especially when spoken correctly, they find it beautiful and melodic – no wonder why there are a lot of Mexican quotes and Spanish quotes about life that are popular globally.
+Womenio says, that when one hears the Spanish language, especially when spoken correctly, they find it beautiful and melodic – no wonder why there are a lot of Mexican quotes and Spanish quotes about life that are popular globally.

-The following are some inspirational quotes in Spanish that may already be familiar with you and some famous Spanish quotes that may be new but will definitely appeal to the senses:
+The following are some inspirational quotes in Spanish that may already be familiar to you and some famous Spanish quotes that may be new but will definitely appeal to the senses:

 - El fruto no cae lejos del árbol (the fruit of a tree falls to its root).